-2.4 Detector Properties
+2.4 Internal Detector Registers

-Each kind of detector has a variety of internal parameters that are specific to that model.
-Those internal parameters, which MX calls properties are read and written using the following set of property functions.
-Each property is referred to by an ASCII name.
-The following functions are provided for reading and writing the properties.
+Each kind of detector has a variety of internal registers that are specific to that model.
+Those internal registers are read and written using the following set of functions.
+Each register is referred to by an ASCII name.
+The following functions are provided for reading and writing internal registers.